Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Engage the protuberance of the rubber in the notch of the shock absorber (2nd photo).

-Position the lower spring support rubber on the shock absorber
+Fit the spring rubber cap on the shock absorber

 Engage the protuberance of the rubber in the notch of the shock absorber

-Front Twingo 2 shock absorber with its lower spring support rubber
+Front Twingo 2 shock absorber with its spring rubber cap

 Op 30

-Respect the correct positioning of the first coil of the spring on the lower support rubber (2nd and 3rd photos).
+Respect the correct positioning of the first coil of the spring on the spring rubber cap (2nd and 3rd photos).

-Respect the correct positioning of the first coil of the spring on the lower support rubber (2nd and 3rd photos).
+Respect the correct positioning of the first coil of the spring on the spring rubber cap (2nd and 3rd photos).

 Respect the correct positioning of the first coil of the spring

-The correct position of the spring on the lower support rubber
+The correct position of the spring on the spring rubber cap

 Twingo front shock absorber with its spring